 Financial Costs

-As the name implies, these are financial overhead costs that are unavoidable or able to be canceled.
+As the name implies, these are financial overhead costs that are unavoidable or can be canceled.
 Among these costs, you’ll find things such as property taxes that the government might be charging on your manufacturing facility.
 But they can also include audit and legal fees as well as any insurance policies you have.
 These financial costs are mostly constant and don’t change so they’re allocated across the entire product inventory.

 Examples of Manufacturing Overhead Costs